CloudLabsAI-Azure/Leave-Management-System-with-Microsoft-Copilot-Studio/Lab-guide/exercise2.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help.

-## Task 2: Create flow to update leave request in Dataverse
+## Task 2: Create a flow to update leave requests in Dataverse

 In this task, you will design a Power Automate flow that collects all the necessary leave request details from the agent.
 The flow will then update these details in the Dataverse database, ensuring that every leave application is properly recorded and managed.